NoElyz/exposure_fusion/README.md

 ## Speed test

-On a Windows10 machine(i5-2520m) with cygwin, processes 3 1280\*800 pics costs about 1 minute.
+On a Windows10 machine(i5-2520m) with cygwin, processes 3 1280\*800 pics takes about 1 minute.